The Walker’s Haute Route: Ultimate Guide

 Booking a self-guided Walker’s Haute Route can save you a lot of time, stress, and hassle.
 And it’s not even that much more expensive than planning the tour all by yourself.

-If you don't have the time for a full 14-day hike, you can also choose to do one half.
-Check out the two hikes below.
+If you don't have the time for a full 14-day hike, you can also choose to do one half - West or East.